microsoft/azure-function-flex-open-ai/docs/workshop.md

 <div class="task" data-title="Task">

 > - You will find the instructions and expected configurations for each Lab step in these yellow **TASK** boxes.
-> - Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
 > - Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using the credentials provided to you.
-> In this version of the implementation, you will be using the [.NET 8 Isolated][in-process-vs-isolated] runtime.
+> - In this version of the implementation, you will be using the [.NET 8 Isolated][in-process-vs-isolated] runtime.

 </div>